cle0n/myool/README.md

 # myool

+The Python version of myool for both Windows and Linux.
+It is much faster since it doesn't hit disk a bunch of times.
+While functional(not really), it is not fully done yet.
+See pymyool.py for TODO list and usage.

 Encrypt a file(archive) using AES-256 and hide it in any pdf document. \**requires pdftk for PDF compression*\*

 ### To hide a file: